noobdevsam/java-practice-multithreading/src/main/java/fifth_phase/mini_project_4/README.md

-# More use of `ReentrantLock` with virtual threads for fairness and performance
+# More use of `ReentrantLock` with threads for fairness and performance

 ---